Tokenblkguy83/Facebook-Toolkit-2025/README.md

   });
 ```

+### Show User ID

+The `showUserId` function retrieves and displays the numeric Facebook user ID inside the timeline cover right below the username.
+It also provides feedback to the user when the user ID is successfully retrieved.

+### Scroll User Timeline

+The `scrollTimeline` function scrolls the user's timeline to the very beginning automatically.
+It includes retry logic and error logging to handle any issues that may occur during the scrolling process.

 ## Troubleshooting

 If Facebook Toolkit isn't present in the bluebar or doesn't respond, please reload the page manually by pressing Shift+F5.
 This will reload the whole page from the server and not from your browser's cache.